asugar13/Minerva/deliverables/iteration-01.review.md

 #### Planned changes

-We decided to opt out of the mobile application option from our front-end possibilites as users preferred using a desktop for scheduling courses.
+We decided to opt out of the mobile application option from our front-end possibilities as users preferred using a desktop for scheduling courses.

 ## Product - Review